MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-architecture.md

 Multiple credential providers can coexist on a computer.

-Credential providers must be registered on a computer running Windows, and they are responsible for:
+Credential providers must be registered on a computer running Windows, and they're responsible for:

 - Describing the credential information that is required for authentication
 - Handling communication and logic with external authentication authorities